 The best surfaces to paint on when using oils

-You probably won’t be taken aback when told that canvas is the most popular support for oil painting, this cotton or linen material usually being stretched to make it taut.
+You probably won’t be taken aback when told that canvas — a cotton or linen material usually stretched to make it taut — is the most popular support for oil painting.

 However, there are many other surfaces that can conceivably be used for oil painting, including hardboard, cardboard, paper or even a wall.
 These different surfaces naturally have varying characteristics that lend themselves to different painting experiences, so you shouldn’t necessarily dismiss any one support option out of hand.

 Which, though, might be the wisest choice of support for your own oil painting endeavours?

 Canvas has sustained its popularity as a support for oil painting for as long as it has simply because it’s such a sympathetic surface for oils, proving highly effective at ‘holding’ the paint.

 You can buy canvases that are already stretched and ready to use, although you can also stretch and prepare your own, which may make sense for economical reasons.
 If you opt for the latter route, there is no shortage of artists’ suppliers that can sell you unprimed canvas by the metre, as well as stretchers in pairs, allowing you to customise the size of the canvas.

 One thing that many novice oil painters may not be aware of is the range of different types of canvases available — from fine weave to very coarse — and what they afford.
 Generally speaking, if you’re expecting to use broad and heavy brushwork, a coarse weave is likely to make sense, whereas for finely detailed work, a finely woven texture will be most suitable.